dyozie/pivotal-hd-docs/content/getting-started/hawq/pxf-external-tables-statistics.md

    With analyze command, the query planner has the statistics to use in query planning.
 If a table has significantly updated the data, use analyze command to update the statistics on the table using `analyze` command for better query performance.

 Notes:
-By default, gpxf assumes that there are 1 million rows in the data source.
+By default, pxf assumes that there are 1 million rows in the data source.
 By analyzing the table, we are giving the hawq engine better statistics about source data which will help the optimizer to come with optimal query execution plans (decisions related to redistribute vs broadcast, hash agg vs group agg,